As I mentioned in my last post, it is attunement, the capacity for emotional responsiveness, that is the key factor in trust and emotional connection.

 As Gottman’s research has pointed out fighting in not necessarily a sign of relational instability.
 There are many couples who bicker and quarrel, but they also have the essential ability to tune into each other and restore a frayed emotional connection after a petty squabble.

-Kathy and I are privileged to be taking advanced core skills training from one of the leading EFT trainers, George Faller, MS, LMFT.
+My wife and I have completed advanced training in another powerful model of evidence-based couples therapy; Emotionally -Focused therapy, also known by the acronym EFT.
+Kathy and I are privileged to have taken advanced core skills training from one of the leading EFT trainers, George Faller, MS, LMFT.

 Why are these models of working with couples so profoundly successful?
 The science of attachment and human intimacy.

 When our intimate partner becomes unavailable to us, we struggle with powerful emotions that are hard-wired into the human condition.
 Anger, pain, profound sadness, and most important… fear.